-Explores the nature of the reciprocal relationship between businesses and society from a multi-disciplinary perspective.
+Using a multi-disciplinary perspective, the course explores the different ways and dimensions that businesses relate to society and the nature of reciprocal relationship (whether good or bad) between the two social entities.
 Examines contrasting ethical arguments in historical contexts about the role of business in society.
-Discusses how healthy relationships can be promoted between business and society for the benefit of both.
+Considerable time will be spent discussing ways that healthy relationships can be promoted between business and society for the benefit of both entities.